Using peanuts as bird food

 - Peanuts in Shells

-All make excellent feeds, but be aware that during ‘nesting’ season it is not advisable to feed whole peanuts to birds, except from a peanut feeder.
+All make excellent wild bird feed, but be aware that during ‘nesting’ season it is not advisable to feed whole peanuts to birds, except from a peanut feeder.
 This avoids the possibility of fledglings choking.
 Have a read of this guide on how to use peanuts as bird food.

 Best priced peanuts for birds in the UK